QuantumFluxAlgo/prism-apex-tool/INTEGRATIONS-TRADOVATE.md

 - Volumes are preserved across updates (prism_data).
 - Health-gated rollout avoids serving broken builds.
 - Add a reverse proxy + TLS later (Caddy/Traefik) if you need HTTPS.

----
-**From:** `infra/README.md`

-# Infra

-Infrastructure configuration for Prism Apex Tool.
-Docker Compose and deployment scripts will be added in later prompts.